YPandas/YPandas.github.io/src/components/blogFiles/deploy_mern.md

 ## Conclusion

 Congratulations!
-You’ve successfully deployed a MERN app on a Linode server using Nginx and PM2.
+You�ve successfully deployed a MERN app on a Linode server using Nginx and PM2.
 Now your application is running in production with Nginx handling frontend and backend requests, and PM2 managing the backend processes.
-"""

-# Writing the content to a markdown file
-with open("deploy_mern_with_linode_nginx_pm2.md", "w") as file:
-    file.write(markdown_content)

-print("Markdown file generated: deploy_mern_with_linode_nginx_pm2.md")